AlexiCoard/flutter_firebase_auth_samples/README.md

 apply plugin: 'com.google.gms.google-services'
 ```

-Copy the `google-services.json` in the `android/app/src` directory.
+* Copy the `google-services.json` in the `android/app/src` directory.
 You can get this file on your firebase app.

+* And don't forget to allow the auth methods you want in your Firebase app.

 Now your app is linked to Firebase.